Contemplate – Educate – Understand -- Renew

 11AM-12PM Maine State Archives Advocacy Training - discuss current issues and practice your advocacy story with representatives from the New England Museum Association.
 Register here (no cost, space limited) if you'd like to attend.

-12PM-2PM Maine State House Meet Your Legislators - Make appointments to meet with your legislators to discuss the issues relevant to your organization.
+12PM-2PM Maine State House Meet Your Legislators - Make appointments to meet with your legislators on your own to discuss the issues relevant to your organization.

 This event is free, including the 11AM training (space limited) and first-come-first-serve exhibitor table space.
 You must be a MAM member or NEMA member to exhibit.
 NEMA members, please email firstname.lastname@example.org or call Dugan at 207-400-6965 to register for exhibitor table space.

 We encourage collecting institutions, their volunteers and staff, students, and supporters across the state to attend.

 Register for the Advocacy Training, Reserve Exhibitor Space, or Sponsor

 - 11AM advocacy training (free to anyone, 30 seats available, registration open through February 4)

 - Limited exhibitor table space (MAM members must sign in first and NEMA members can contact Dugan at email@example.com or 207-400-6965; registration open through February 3)